 In October 2018, I visited the SAVA region of northeast Madagascar for two weeks.
-Her goals: 1) hike in Marojejy, 2) see the rare silky sifakas, 3) learn about local reserves in the area, and 4) learn about the Lemur Conservation Foundation (LCF)’s work in this region.
+My goals: 1) hike in Marojejy, 2) see the rare silky sifakas, 3) learn about local reserves in the area, and 4) learn about the Lemur Conservation Foundation (LCF)’s work in this region.
 This blog post shares my visit to Marojejy National Park.

 I’ve been to Madagascar twice before, but had not yet been to Marojejy, so I was excited to visit a part of Madagascar that I had not yet seen!
 When I told a friend based in the area my itinerary, he said, “Do you love walking?”.
 Indeed, I do!

 Upon arrival at the Sambava airport, I met with the Lemur Conservation Foundation’s local staff — Joxe and Arnaud — and they helped me arrange my guide, Mosesy, who would be with me for my next few days of hiking in Marojejy National Park.
 Mosesy and I hop in a taxi and head down the road for a couple of hours to the park entrance.
 Here, we meet our porters and cook, who had picked up loads of food for our next few days.